 1. Bad days can happen for any reason.

 If they’re being unkind to you, acknowledge their feelings and assert your boundaries.
+It may be beneficial to offer to give your partner some alone time to provide them with space to process how they feel at that time.

 4. Engage In Fun Activities

 Many people feel isolated by their trauma and worry that it will cause cracks in their relationships.
-Bonding and having fun together can provide comfort and relieve some anxiety.
+Bonding and having fun together can provide much-needed comfort and relieve some anxiety.

 5. Soothe Distress